amirnoshian/prometheus_grafana/README.md

 <h1> prometheus_grafana</h1>
 monitoring system status with prometheus and grafana
 <h4> how to use </h4>
-set ip address in docker-compose
+set ip address in prometheus.yml

 <h1>monitoring system with prometheus && grafana</h1>